danwinp/NetMAUIIssues/README.md

-# NetMAUICollectionViewIssue
+# NetMAUIIssues
-Reproduction of CollectionView rotation issues in .NET MAUI
+Reproduction of issues in .NET MAUI